hkravi18/ATG-POC1/README.md

    npm start
    ```

-6. Run migrations to create models:
+6. Run migrations to create models (run migrations only after the server is started):

    ```bash
    npm run migrate